 Starting March 30, 2020 appointments may only be arranged as meetings in Zoom.
 When you meet with us in the Lab, we can get more in-depth with helping you to manage your writing process, and to let you find ways to produce better writing.
 You can request an appointment by emailing Stephanie Renfrow (Stephanie.Renfrow@Colorado.EDU) and/or Harrison Carpenter (Harrison.Carpenter@Colorado.EDU).
 In your email, include the following information:

 - The writing project you would like to discuss

-- Several “best times” for us to meet
+- Several “best days and times” for us to meet

 - Any other information you think will help us understand your project

 After receiving your email, we can set up a day/time for a Zoom meeting.
 Please be patient and send your email well in advance of your due date.